wpmudev/coursepress/README.md

 You only need to perform this update in the `coursepress/base` branch as the release branches will be generated from this branch with Grunt.

+#### Changelog

+Please update changelog.txt in `coursepress/base` only.
+Make sure all entries are below `== Changelog ==` and never remove this line.
+It is required by Grunt to update `readme.txt` for release on WordPress.org.

+readme.txt has a special tag `<%= wpmudev.plugin.changelog %>` that will be replaced by the changelog in changelog.txt.

 #### Bundling MarketPress

 ##### Preparing MarketPress for CoursePress Standard